Experience Transat

 Photo credit: Carolyne Parent

 At happy hour, enjoy a craft beer or a local cocktail in this friendly space made of shipping containers.
-A very cool spot.
+Basically one of the hippest, coolest places to hang in San José.
 (Near Parque Francia)

 Al Mercat

-For more substantial bites and sustainable eating, grab a table at the restaurant run by young chef Jose González, the force behind Mercado.
+Lastly, for more substantial bites and sustainable eating, grab a table at the restaurant run by young chef Jose González.
+He happens to also be the force behind famed Mercado.
+Keen to taste the popular Costa Rica foods?
 Order chalupas (stuffed tortillas), tostadas (fried tortillas), and share.
-Noteworthy: Al Mercat’s farm, located less than 10 kilometers away and open for visits, supplies the kitchen with fresh ingredients.
+Noteworthy: Al Mercat’s farm, located less than 10 kilometers from San José and in addition is open for visits, supplies the kitchen with the freshest ingredients.

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.